Pjotr5/ShearerTriangleFreeInd/README.md

   Lambert $W$ function needed for the counting bound.
 - `ShearerTriangleFreeInd/Proofs.lean` – Core combinatorial lemmas and the
   proofs of both bounds.
-- `ShearerTriangleFreeInd/Main.lean` – Small wrappers exposing the formal
+- `ShearerTriangleFreeInd/Main.lean` – A file only containing the two main statements.
-  statements as Lean theorems.
-- `ShearerTriangleFreeInd.lean` – Entry point re-exporting `Main`.

 ## References
 - [Shearer1983] J. B. Shearer, *A note on the independence number of